LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 **Closed conversation status filter:** Closed conversations can be filtered into the conversation list by status, allowing agents to ensure that all their documentation is in place when wrapping up their shift.

-**Idle conversation status and filter:** When a consumer hasn't responded in five minutes or longer, a conversation is marked with the new idle status.
+**Idle conversation status and filter:** When a consumer hasn't responded within a certain time period (automatically determined by Smart Capactiy settings), a conversation is marked with the new idle status.
 You can filter these conversations out for a more focused conversation list.

 ## Workspace basics